wn-doolittle/caliper-spec/caliper-impl-guide.md

 ### Complete Event Example JSON

 To bring it all together, and Event would look something like this:

+TODO: Explain how to find sample JSON for their specific event/action/profile by pointing to docs and fixtures, etc. Since we can't put every example in this document, teach how to find examples they need.
+(This might be worthy of it's own top-level section just for discoverability.
+Coming to this doc to find example JSON will be one of the primary activities for developers)

 #### Complete JSON